Red Sox Announce Steven Wright Will Undergo Season-Ending Knee Surgery

-The results are back on Steven Wright’s knee injury, and it’s not good new for the Boston Red Sox.
+The results are back on Steven Wright’s knee injury, and it’s not good news for the Boston Red Sox.

 A second opinion determined the knuckleballer will need to undergo a cartilage restoration procedure in his left knee that will end his 2017 season, the Red Sox announced Thursday.
 The surgery is set for Monday with Dr. Riley Williams III at the Hospital for Special Surgery in New York.